lekum/blog/content/post/from_nikola_to_hugo.md

 +++

 Today I have migrated the static generator for this site from [Nikola](https://getnikola.com/) to [Hugo](https://gohugo.io/).
-Part of the motivation has been to try a new technology, part of it, having less movable parts.
+Part of the motivation has been trying a new technology, part of it, having less movable parts.
 Nikola is great but carries quite a lot of dependencies (specially with the themes).
-My previous workardound involved building a [Docker image]( wa://hub.docker.com/r/lekum/docker-nikola/) with the tools, and using that image inside a [GitlabCI](https://about.gitlab.com/gitlab-ci/) pipeline that built the statics and deployed them to my server.
+My previous workaround involved building a [Docker image]( wa://hub.docker.com/r/lekum/docker-nikola/) with the tools, and using that image inside a [GitlabCI](https://about.gitlab.com/gitlab-ci/) pipeline that built the statics and deployed them to my server.

 My articles were written in [Markdown](https://en.wikipedia.org/wiki/Markdown), so I didn't have to change the contents.
 I made a *quick-and-dirty* Python script to reformat the headers of each article (specially `title` and `date`).
 Appart from that, I chose a [theme](https://github.com/halogenica/beautifulhugo) and wrote a small [config.toml](https://github.com/lekum/blog/blob/master/config.toml).